matbouil/numero/fastlane/README.md

 - Build and sign the app

-- Upload the ipa file to hockey
+- Upload the ipa file and an automatic changelog

 - Commit and push the version bump and build tag
 ### ios deploy_beta